DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/SOC_L1/Snort.md

 ## Introduction

-This TryHackMe Snort room was a challenging yet invaluable learning experienc.
+This TryHackMe Snort room was a challenging yet invaluable learning experience.
 IT provided me with hands-on knowledge of Snort, a powerful open-source network intrusion detection system (NIDS) and intrusion prevention system (IPS).
 Despite the hurdles, I persevered and learned how to install, configure, and use Snort to detect and respond to network threats.

 ## Key Topics Covered in the Lab